bhrt-sharma/Emotion-Detection/README.md

 -cv2

 -numpy

-<a id="p3"></a>
+ Install using requirements.txt

+ `pip install -r requirements.txt`

-# Usage:
+# Usage

-The program will creat a window to display the scene capture by webcamera and a window representing the probabilities of detected emotions.
+The program will create a window to display the scene capture by webcamera and a window representing the probabilities of detected emotions.

 > Demo

-python real_time_video.py
+`python real_time_video.py`

-You can just use this with the provided pretrained model i have included in the path written in the code file, i have choosen this specificaly since it scores the best accuracy, feel free to choose any but in this case you have to run the later file train_emotion_classifier
+You can just use this with the provided pretrained model i have included in the path written in the code file, i have choosen this specificaly since it scores the best accuracy, feel free to choose any but in this case you have to run the later file train_emotion_classifier.

 > If you just want to run this demo, the following content can be skipped

-- Train
+Train

-- python train_emotion_classifier.py

-<a id="p4"></a>
+`python train_emotion_classifier.py`

-# Dataset:
+# Dataset

 I have used [this](https://www.kaggle.com/c/3364/download-all) dataset